HubSpot vs lemlist: Features and Pricing Comparison

 HubSpot has the broadest app ecosystem among the three, with 2,000+ integrations and 2.5 million active installs.
 The Solutions Partner Program provides implementation support.
 HubSpot Academy has certified over 200,000 professionals.
 For teams building their GTM stack around one platform, this ecosystem is a real advantage.

-Lemlist lists ~55 integrations across CRM, calling, video, data enrichment, and automation categories.
+Lemlist lists approximately 55 integrations across CRM, calling, video, data enrichment, and automation categories.
 Native CRM connections to HubSpot, Salesforce, and Pipedrive are bidirectional.
 Zapier, Make, n8n, and Pabbly extend reach to thousands more tools.
 The API supports webhooks and lead management.
-The ecosystem covers outbound workflows but is limited compared to full-platform tools.
+Lemlist also exposes an MCP server for AI agent access and a Claude Skills integration, making it a viable option for teams building agent-driven outreach workflows.
+See Lemlist alternatives for a comparison of how Lemlist stacks up across its category.

 ZoomInfo's App Marketplace lists 120 partner integrations across CRM, marketing automation, sales engagement, and data warehouse categories.
-The difference is in how data flows.
 API access is included in all relevant plans.

-The MCP server connects AI models to ZoomInfo's data through natural language.
+The ZoomInfo MCP server connects AI models to ZoomInfo's data through natural language.
 Cloud Partners enable direct data ingestion into AWS, Google Cloud, Snowflake, and Databricks.
 This infrastructure-level access means ZoomInfo works inside whatever tools your team already uses.
+See how HubSpot and ZoomInfo compare for a deeper look at the ZoomInfo-HubSpot integration.

 "The plug-and-play aspect of the API means I can integrate it very easily into any process and get information at a moment's notice."
 (Jerry Wilson, Senior Marketing Intelligence Analyst, BDO Canada)